ZahraAbbasiantaeb/feed-forward-NN-/README.md

 # feed-forward-NN
-A Feed Forward Neural Network is implemented with the Estimatior package of the Tensorflow for classifying mnist dataset.
-Tensorboard is used for visualizing summaries.
+A Feed Forward Neural Network is implemented with the Estimatior package of the Tensorflow for classifying MNIST dataset.
+Tensorboard is also used for visualizing summaries.